mdn/browser-compat-data/docs/data-guidelines/spec_links.md

 - If a `spec_url` is provided, BCD itself or other data consumers, can treat the feature as standardized.
 In the absence of a `spec_url`, we could say that the feature is non-standard.
 - By having validated deep links (fragment identifiers), BCD can more precisely identify the feature and we can be sure it really exists in the provided specification.
 Fragment ids are also helpful when trying to understand descriptions of BCD behavioral features.
 - It enables statistics and coverage analysis.
 Which BCD features are standardized?
 Which standards bodies standardize?
 And more.
+- It helps developers and implementers know where to give feedback on a feature's defined behavior.

 ## Schema definition and validation